linx-security/interview/README.md

 We hope that the process is going well for you so far.

-The task is designed to test your frontend experience, problem-solving skills attention to detail.
+The task is designed to test your frontend experience, problem-solving skills and attention to detail.

 ## Instructions